Local children’s attraction celebrating its fourth birthday

 BENTONVILLE, Ark.
-(KNWA) — The Scott Family Amazeum has brought joy to hundreds of thousands of people since its opening.
+(KFTA) — The Scott Family Amazeum has brought joy to hundreds of thousands of people since its opening.
 Today (July 15), it’s celebrating four years.

 The museum opened its doors on July 15, 2015.